cyrusinnovation/lift-skeleton/README.md

 # Lift Skeleton

-This is a skeleton for developing Lift applications as multi-module sbt projects.
+This is a skeleton for developing Lift applications as multi-module sbt projects; unit tests using ScalaTest and specs2 are demonstrated.
 The skeleton also includes a module for running Selenium tests driven by Cucumber for Scala and ScalaTest.
 The Scalastyle style checker and the scct code coverage tool, along with their associated sbt plugins, are also included.

-## Importing into IntelliJ IDEA
+The Lift project is based on the lift_blank template project included in the Lift distribution.

-How to repeatably create a multi-module Scala project in IntelliJ IDEA:
+## Configuring IntelliJ IDEA using sbt

 ### What you need: